sanskrit/sanskrit.github.io/content/projects/data/genetic/v1-gotra-haplogroup/_index.md

   - name of your paternal v1 community (eg. sanketi/ vaDama / hebbar iyengar etc..)
   - geographical region of your paternal ancestors.
 - If you can sponsor our data collection effort to some extant (eg: "I can sponsor n samples"); please send us the money and/ or data.
+- Or, you can just propagate this message:
+  - Anyone interested in participating in this "V1 Gotra-haplogroup correlation" project  https://sanskrit.github.io/projects/data/genetic/v1-gotra-haplogroup/ may do so (details in the page).

 ## Data privacy
 - We will not publish your name or contact details.